-Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to a breach of the underlying documents governing the transaction, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting of inappropriate journal entries.
-Audit procedures performed included:
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journal entries.
+Audit procedures performed by the engagement team included:

-- Making inquiries with management and those charged with governance in relation to known or suspected instances of noncompliance with laws and regulations and fraud; - · Evaluating the business rationale for any significant transactions that are unusual or outside the scope of business; and, - Testing journal entries to supporting documentation using risk-based criteria.
+- Making inquiries with management and those charged with governance in relation to known or suspected instances of non-compliance with laws and regulations and fraud; - Evaluating the business rationale for any significant transactions that are unusual or outside the scope of the business; - Testing on a sample basis, that the priority of payments has been applied in accordance with the underlying Transaction documents; - Testing journals using a risk-based approach and evaluating whether there was evidence of bias or fraud; and - Reviewing minutes of the meetings of the board of directors that occurred during the period and made enquiries of management.

 There are inherent limitations in the audit procedures described above.
-We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
+We are less likely to become aware of instances of noncompliance with laws and regulations that are not closely related to events and transactions reflected in the financial statements.
 Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.